REAP: Automatic Curation of Coding Agent Benchmarks from Interactive Production Usage: Related Work

 The second generation addresses these limitations by situating evaluation within realistic repository contexts.
 SWE-bench~\cite{jimenezSWEbenchCanLanguage2024} pioneered this approach by constructing tasks from real GitHub issues paired with their corresponding pull request solutions, using the repository's test suite as an oracle.
 This benchmark, along with its human-validated subset SWE-bench Verified~\cite{IntroducingSWEbenchVerified} and training-oriented variant SWE-Gym~\cite{panTrainingSoftwareEngineering2025}, has become the primary evaluation standard for software engineering agents.
 Subsequent work has extended this paradigm to additional programming languages: SWE-Sharp-Bench~\cite{mhatreSWESharpBenchReproducibleBenchmark2025} targets C\#, SWE-PolyBench~\cite{rashidSWEPolyBenchMultilanguageBenchmark2025} covers Java, JavaScript, and TypeScript, and Multi-SWE-bench~\cite{zanMultiSWEbenchMultilingualBenchmark2025} spans seven languages.
 CrossCodeEval~\cite{dingCrossCodeEvalDiverseMultilingual2023} further evaluates cross-file code completion capabilities.

-\benchmark{} shares the repository-level evaluation paradigm with SWE-bench but differs in one aspect: the source of natural language task specifications.
+\benchmark{} shares the repository-level evaluation paradigm with SWE-bench but differs in a key aspect: the source of natural language task specifications.
 Existing benchmarks derive their prompts from GitHub issue descriptions, text written to communicate with other developers, not to instruct an AI system.
 In contrast, \benchmark{} captures the \emph{verbatim prompts} that developers typed into an AI coding assistant.
-This distinction matters because issue descriptions often assume shared context, reference external resources, or describe symptoms rather than desired behavior, whereas prompts to AI assistants tend to be more self-contained and action-oriented.
+This distinction matters because issue descriptions are written for a human audience and tend to describe symptoms rather than desired behavior, whereas prompts to AI assistants are directive and action-oriented, often embedding implicit enterprise context and IDE-specific workflow actions (Section~\ref{subsec:distribution}).